Last updated: 25 January 2021

 If you haven’t made a choice about your super investment strategy, your balance will be invested in Sunsuper’s default Lifecycle Strategy.
 How does the Lifecycle Strategy work?
 Until you’re 55, we’ll invest your savings in our Balanced Pool, which has the same mix of shares and other assets as the Balanced option.
 Once you reach age 55, each month we’ll gradually reduce your exposure to shares.
 By age 65, you’ll be mainly invested in our Retirement Pool (90%), with some of your balance in Cash (10%).
 We do this to reduce the impact of market downturns, like this one, on your retirement.

-However, if you feel you may be over exposed to shares and are very worried about the impact of this downturn on your retirement, you may need to consider moving to a more conservative strategy.
+However, if you feel you may be over exposed to shares and are very worried about the impact of volatility on your retirement, you may need to consider moving to a more conservative strategy.
 However, there are two key things to remember:

-- Recent negative returns from share markets follow years where share market returns were considerably stronger than longer-run norms.
+- The negative share market returns in early 2020 followed years where share market returns were considerably stronger than longer-run norms.
 Moving to a more conservative strategy now, after markets have declined, will lock in a loss of capital.

 What if you're considering a conservative, cash, based strategy?